Nulll55/CIS407-WEEK2-GUESSING-GAME/README.md

     private String zip;
     private String phone;

+    // Setters (getters are omitted for brevity but should be added if needed,
-    public void setCustomerID(String customerID) { this.customerID = customerID; }
+    // though the GUI code uses the objects directly) public void setCustomerID(String customerID) { this.customerID = customerID; }
     public void setSsn(String ssn) { this.ssn = ssn; }
     public void setLastName(String lastName) { this.lastName = lastName; }